Thursday 25th April 2019

 One of my initial investments was with an Irish company called Walker Forestry.
 I initially invested €7,500 with them and added another €10,000 later in the year.

 In hindsight, I feel I have placed too much of my portfolio within one company (Walker Forestry makes up 40% of my portfolio at the moment) and this is a risk.
 As I continue to add to other assets in my portfolio this risk will become less, but it does highlight the importance of managing risk through proper diversification.

 January 2023 Update: Walker Forestry ended up being a scam as well.
 I was again lucky to receive most of my investment back in early 2020 and ended up only losing €1,500 in the scam.

 For anyone just starting out and building their portfolio, don't make the mistake I did and look for high risk, high return investments from day one.
-Start with secure safe investments, such as investing in the Vanguard S&P 500 or consider investing in property.
+Start with secure investments, such as investing in the Vanguard S&P 500 or consider investing in property.